snipsco/hermes-protocol/platforms/hermes-python/documentation/source/README.rst

 - [ ] Commit all changes to the project for said release
 - [ ] Write all the changes introduced in the Changelog (source/HISTORY.rst file) and commit it
 - [ ] Run tests
+- [ ] Build the documentation and commit the README.rst
 - [ ] Bump the version and commit it
 - [ ] Upload to PyPI